eyao600/Rapid-LLM/INFERENCE_TODO.md

 [DONE] 2.
 Debug astrasim flattened vs analytical deepflow giving diff results for num gpus = 1.
 --- Microsecond rounding.
 Unavoidable.
 Document it in README.
 [] 3.
 Fix network weirdness with collectives during decode.
+--- GK.
+Skipped for now.
+Will get back to this later.
+Right now assume astra sim IS NOT compatible with inference.